 Ms. Nabial was awarded a Bachelor of Arts Degree in Accounting from Moravian College.

-Mr. Penwell is a former member of the Board of Trustees of The Emerald Mutual Funds and Legacy Bank, and is currently a member of the Board of Directors of Eastern Insurance Holdings, Inc. and its subsidiaries, and Sting Communications, a licensed broadband carrier.
+Mr. Penwell is a former member of the Board of Trustees of The Emerald Mutual Funds, Legacy Bank, and Eastern Insurance Holdings, Inc. and its subsidiaries.

 Mr. Penwell is a Life Fellow in the American Bar Foundation.
 He is a Past Chairman of the Business Law Section of the Pennsylvania Bar Association, and a former member of the Attorney Advisory Committee of the Pennsylvania Securities Commission and the Attorney Advisory Committee of the Pennsylvania Corporation Bureau.